Mohamed F. Mohamed and Dermot P. Coyne

 Common bacterial blight, incited by Xanthomonas campestris pv. phaseoli (Smith) Dye (Xcp), is a serious disease of common beans (Phaseolus vulgaris L.).
 Three experiments were conducted twice in growth chambers at 26 ± 1C under short (10 hours light/14 hours dark) and long (16 hours light/8 hours dark) photoperiods to determine the influence of these photoperiods, flower bud removal, pod development, and pre- and post-inoculation photoperiods on the reaction of common beans to Xcp.
 In one test, `PC-50' (susceptible; S) flowered earlier and was more susceptible to Xcp under the short photoperiod than under the long photoperiod.
 BAC-6 (resistant; R) flowered at the same time under both photoperiods but developed rapid leaf chlorosis (RLC) (hypersensitive reaction) under long photoperiods.
 Flowering and disease reactions to Xcp by XAN-159 (R) were similar under both photoperiods.
 In a second test, daily removal of flower buds of `PC-50' decreased its susceptibility to Xcp under the short photoperiod.
 RLC of inoculated leaves of BAC-6 occurred during flowering and pod development under both photoperiods.
 XAN-159 expressed a high level of resistance to Xcp but showed RLC at later pod development stages.
 In a third test, the disease reaction of `PC-50' was affected by the particular photoperiod applied post-inoculation but was not influenced by the photoperiod applied before inoculation with Xcp.
 The implications of these results in breeding beans for resistance to Xcp are discussed.

-Dermot P. Coyne, Lisa Sutton and Debra Fujimoto
+Zhanyuan Zhang, Dermot P. Coyne, and Amitava Mitra

 Dale T. Lindgren and Dermot P. Coyne